 What would you do if your child was not thriving in his or her school environment?
 What if you could use the money your state sets aside for him or her to tailor a better educational fit?
-Education Savings Accounts may provide the flexibility of choice for parents facing this dilemma.
+Vouchers, Education Savings Accounts, and Tax-credit scholarships allow the flexibility of choice for parents facing this dilemma.
 What exactly are they and how do they work?

 Introduction